 Over the years, the brand has taken an ambitious decision to constantly diversify and cater to a spectrum of consumer segments.
 Thus, came into being projects like Mia, Rivaah, Zoya and Aveer which were born from the need to explore new horizons.
 Abhishek says, “We realise that people want modern interpretations of traditional jewellery, be it as a natural diamond pendant, or a lightweight ethnic jhumka.
 Mia was created almost a decade ago to fulfil the demand for workwear jewellery and now we are already looking at creating jewellery for ‘brunch meets’ and ‘above-the-keyboard dressing’ that caters to the ever-evolving tastes of millennials.”

-A lot of the creative inspiration also comes from the brand’s affinity towards celebrating India’s rich heritage and architecture.
+Revisiting the past A lot of the creative inspiration also comes from the brand’s affinity towards celebrating India’s rich heritage and architecture.
 This often calls for exhaustive research on traditional jewellery trends that existed through history and sometimes even warrants travelling to exotic heritage sites.
 “The team visited the Udaipur Lake Palace to soak in the rich culture of the city for the Virasat collection which was launched last year.
 We’ve visited Hampi to understand the intricacies of temple jewellery and have even spoken extensively to historians to understand the role natural diamonds have played in antique masterpieces for our royal Padmaavat collection,” he explains.
 It is on these journeys, that they chance upon motifs that effortlessly blend into Tanishq’s design narrative to tell their own stories.

 Often these stories are deeply embedded in everyday life as well.
 “I first saw a friend’s mother wearing a typical South-Indian Mugappu pendant which is worn on the side and not centre and I was mesmerized.
 I knew we had to incorporate it into our designs and reinterpret it in our own way,” he says.